Do Now

 Each of these topics requires specialist equipment.
 And if your students do not have that equipment on them, it is likely to derail the calm, focussed atmosphere you are hoping to create during the Do Now.

 I don’t think the Do Now is the place to include questions that require special equipment if your students are unlikely to have it on them.
-For some classes, any question that requires a calculator may fall into this bucket as well.
+For some classes, any question requiring a calculator may also fall into this bucket.

 Of course, students need opportunities to retrieve knowledge of such concepts.
-Thinking about the four retrieval opportunities we discussed above, I think a weekly Low-Stakes Quiz is the place for such questions.
+Considering the four retrieval opportunities we discussed above, I think a weekly Low-Stakes Quiz is the place for such questions.

 Part 6: When students are working on the Do Now